karlyndiary/YouTube-API/README.md

     return video_ids
 ```
+Calling the function to return the list of video ids from the playlist.
 ```
 video_ids = get_video_ids(youtube, playlist_id)
 len(video_ids)
 ```
-Defining a function to get the channels details
+### Defining a function to get the channels details
+Details such as channel title, title of the video, description, like count, comment count, duration and more.
 ```
 def get_video_details(youtube, video_ids):